alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 - Fact table structure
     - Contains numeric measures produced by an operational measurement event in the real world<sup>pg 41</sup>.
     - Based on a _physical activity_ and is not influenced by the eventual reports that may be produced<sup>pg 41</sup>.
-A dimensional model is based solidly on the physics of a measurement process and is independent of how a user chooses to define a report<sup>pg 400</sup>.
+A dimensional model is based solidly on the physics of a measurement process and is independent of how a user chooses to define a report.<sup>pg 400</sup>
+    - Fact records are 'measured activity'.<sup>pg 478</sup>
     - Atomic data should be the foundation for every fact table design to withstand business users' ad hoc attacks.
     - _Continuously valued_ numeric observations are almost always facts.
-    - If the numeric attributes are summarized rather than simply constrained upon, they belong in a fact table<sup>pg 265</sup>.
+    - If the numeric attributes are summarized rather than simply constrained upon, they belong in a fact table.<sup>pg 265</sup>
     - Fact tables are typically limited to foreign keys, degenerate dimensions and numeric facts<sup>pg 278</sup>.
     - You should prohibit text fields, including cryptic indicators and flags, from the fact table<sup>pg 301</sup>.
 Textual comments should not be stored in a fact table directly because they waste space and rarely participate in queries<sup>pg 350</sup>.
 If textual characteristics are used for query filtering or report labeling, then they belong in a dimension<sup>pg 383</sup>.
     - The fact table's granularity determines what constitutes a fact table row.
 In other words, what is the measurement event being recorded?<sup>pg 342</sup>.